johnshearing/A.i.-Classifiers-Zero-Knowledge-Proofs-Without-Zero-Knowledge-Cryptography/README.md

 https://huggingface.co/

-**Soon Training An a.i. will not require GPUs.
+**Soon Training An a.i.
+Will Not Require GPUs.
-This will open the process of training LLMs to regular citizens that don't have access to expensive GPUs**
+This will open the process of training LLMs to regular citizens in the open source community that don't have access to expensive GPUs**

 https://youtu.be/Gtf3CxIRiPk?si=Odc_3pgUWTsDbgFO